 In 1664, England took the colony of New Netherland, including its capital, New Amsterdam, from the Netherlands.
 Both the colony and the city were renamed for James: "New York."

 James' Catholic forces fought William's Protestant army at the Battle of the Boyne in Oldbridge, County Meath, Ireland in 1690, and the Protestants won.
 Despite one more attempt by James' grandson, a.k.a.
-Bonnie Prince Charlie, to retake the throne in 1745-46, the monarchs of Britain have been Protestant ever since.
+Bonnie Prince Charlie, to retake the throne, a.k.a.
+"The 45" (losing the aforementioned Battle of Culloden, outside Inverness, Scotland on April 16, 1746), the monarchs of Britain have been Protestant ever since.

 But the religious divide has hung over Britain, including in Glasgow, Scotland, in the soccer rivalry between Celtic Football Club, founded as an advocacy group for the Irish Catholic minority in town, and still the favorite club of many Catholics throughout the English-speaking world (kind of a proto-Notre Dame); and Rangers Football Club, an all-Protestant team until 1989 and still the favorite club of anti-Catholic bigots in Britain, including in Northern Ireland.